Development Environment Setup

 Global System Installations

-Please run the following commands to check if you have installed the tools correctly:
+You can run the following commands to check if you have installed the tools correctly:

 git -v